bitwiseworks/cmake-os2/Help/command/target_link_libraries.rst

   :ref:`usage requirement <Target Usage Requirements>`.
 This has the same effect as passing the framework directory as an include directory.

+  .. versionadded:: 3.28

+    The library file may point to a ``.xcframework`` folder on Apple platforms.
+    If it does, the target will get the selected library's ``Headers`` directory as a usage requirement.

   .. versionadded:: 3.8
     On :ref:`Visual Studio Generators` for VS 2010 and above, library files ending in ``.targets`` will be treated as MSBuild targets files and